 Trend 7: Distressed Edges

-In order to distress or age a hardwood floor, the flooring is put into a long barrel and spun around with nuts and bolts that will create a random indentations to the surface of the wood.
+Perfect for rustic or farmhouse style interiors, distressed edges add character and charm, creating a lived-in look that feels warm and inviting.
+In order to distress or age a hardwood floor, the wood flooring is put into a long barrel and spun around with nuts and bolts that will create a random indentations to the surface of the wood.
+This finish is especially good if you are after a traditional interior or if done in a white, a shabby chic style floor.

 Trend 8: Double Brushed

+This finish enhances the texture of the wood flooring, bringing out its natural grains and making it a popular choice among those seeking real wood floors with depth.
 To create a brushed surface, a series of wire brushes remove a minimal part of the softest surface to emphasise the grain and knots.
+This lifts the grain of the natural hardwood floor and gives the floor a sublime texture.

 Trend 9: Sawn & Sandblasted